 Rule of thumb: If you have to ask “do I need Pro?”, the answer is almost certainly no.

-Buyers often get stuck on model names (for a hands-on look at GPT-5.2’s real-world performance, see our ChatGPT 5.2 review).
+Buyers often get stuck on model names.
+For a hands-on look at real-world performance, see our ChatGPT review.
 A more practical approach: choose by workload.

 You don’t need to understand every benchmark — you need to know which tasks cost you the most time and which model reduces that time.

-• For many teams, model choice matters less than governance + data handling.
-The security and admin controls that come with Business/Enterprise are often more impactful than the difference between GPT-4o and GPT-5.2.
+- For many teams, model choice matters less than governance + data handling.
+The security and admin controls that come with Business/Enterprise are often more impactful than the difference between GPT-4o and GPT-5.4.

 ChatGPT Plans Explained: What You Really Get